metomi/rose/sphinx/developing/building.rst

 ``rose make-docs``
 ------------------

-The documentation is built by the ``rose make-docs`` command.
+The documentation is built by the :ref:`command-rose-make-docs` command.
 Its arguments are provided to the sphinx makefile in order.

 Whenever making changes to the sphinx infrastructure use a clean build e.g: